BioinfoNet/OpenScienceKE/README.md

 4. You Love open science and would like to fund our events

 ## Events
 We are organizing seminars in May, workshops in August and hackathons in September.
-Watch [this page](https://kipkurui.github.io/studyGroup/) for our events posting.
+Keep an eye [this page](https://kipkurui.github.io/studyGroup/) for our events posting.

 ### Open Science Seminars
 See [this page](./OpenScienceSeminar.md) for more information.